Flat Fee Landlord

 • Lead paint disclosure requirements: Pre-1978 properties require Maryland's lead paint inspection, risk reduction, and disclosure - which goes beyond the federal standard.
 Compliance is mandatory and non-trivial for older Kensington properties.

 • Plumbing and electrical: Pre-1960 construction often has galvanized plumbing and older electrical panels.
-A property manager who hasn't managed older housing stock may miss the specific maintenance patterns these systems require.
+A property manager who has not managed older housing stock may miss the specific maintenance patterns these systems require.

 • Character preservation: Kensington's appeal to tenants is partly its historic character.
 Maintenance and improvement decisions should respect that character rather than strip it.